jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 If you think regulations, laws, and marches change the world, and if you think the red vs blue storyline decides the future of our society, you can stop reading.
 There’s lots of blogs, shows, and books waiting to sing to their choir, telling you to fight the enemy until you’re blue in the face.

-If you don’t like the choir, or you’re starting to realize the "other side" is part of the same struggling middle class, you’d probably like to keep reading.
+If you don’t like the choir, or you’re starting to realize the "other side" are workers like you; and a part of the same struggling middle class, you’d probably like to keep reading.
 I wrote this book for you.

-Whichever color wins an election today and re-writes the rules, regular people will still pay taxes, have a huge mortgage, waste hours in traffic, pay increasing energy bills, sleep less than they’re supposed to, buy unhealthy food, watch climate change, overpay for questionable education, get confused by their health insurance, endure customer abuse, work unpaid overtime, get micro-managed by an increasing number of managers, and hope their job (which they likely hate) isn’t downsized or outsourced.
+Whichever color wins an election today and re-writes the rules, regular people will still pay taxes, have a huge mortgage, waste hours in traffic, pay increasing energy bills, sleep less than they’re supposed to, buy unhealthy food, watch climate change, overpay for questionable education, get confused by their health insurance, endure customer abuse, work unpaid overtime, get micro-managed by an increasing number of managers, be told by ignorant consultants how to do their job, and hope their job (which they likely hate) isn’t downsized or outsourced.

-Under blue or red rules, the struggling middle class lifestyle stays the same, because the tools in which we live our lives, like suburban homes, gas cars, call centres, centralized power stations, paper-based tax forms, mass-produced unhealthy food, movie remakes and sequels, occasional doctor check-ups, television for entertainment, an insatiable education industry, eight different bosses, and everything else in suburban America and Canada stays the same.
+Under blue or red rules, the struggling middle class lifestyle stays the same, because the tools in which we live our lives, like suburban homes, gas cars, call centres, centralized power stations, paper-based tax forms, mass-produced unhealthy food, movie remakes and sequels, occasional doctor check-ups, television for entertainment, an insatiable education industry, company controlled work timesheets, and everything else in suburban America and Canada stays the same.

 The rules, no matter the color, don’t control us.
 Our tools determine our way of life.
-And nothing changes between red and blue, because neither’s philosophy—from conservatism to progressivism, capitalism to Marxism—is about putting new tools into our hands.
-What's really going to change if everyday we go to work with the same small toolbox?
+And nothing changes between red and blue, because neither’s philosophy—from conservatism to progressivism, capitalism to Marxism—is about putting new tools into the peoples hands.
+What's really going to change if we don't add more to our toolboxes?

 It’s not our politicians’ fault.
-The philosophies they follow were created when our toolboxes were all hand tools.
-Their philosophical fathers like Adam Smith, Edmund Burke, John Stuart Mill, and Karl Marx never had running water, listened to music, read an eBook, made a phone call, opened a fridge, took penicillin, knew about electricity, started a motor, learned about evolution, or typed on a keyboard.
+The philosophies they follow were created when we only had a few hand tools.
+Their philosophical fathers like Adam Smith, Edmund Burke, John Stuart Mill, and Karl Marx never had running water, listened to music, read an eBook, made a phone call, opened a fridge, took penicillin, knew about electricity, started a motor, had GPS, learned about evolution, had a timestamp, or typed on a keyboard.

 Instead red/blue’s philosophical fathers had mud roads, thatched roofs, and abacus calculators.
 Heck, when one saw a doctor, he might be prescribed leeches.
 Red/blue philosophers dreamed to improve this primitive world with better tools.
 And they did!
 Our ancestors used their dreamy philosophies to come together and build the first rudimentary steam engines, sanitation systems, broadcast televisions, and computers the size of rooms.

-During this massive industrialization the masses needed to be extras, regulated and managed inside simplistic color-coded parties, because someone needed to be on the factory floors and desk jobs using primitive tools to make better ones.
+During this massive industrialization the people needed to be extras, regulated and managed inside simplistic color-coded parties, because someone needed to be on the factory floors and filling the desk jobs using primitive tools to make better ones.
 To their credit, blue and red philosophies at least gave extras a voice in how our tools’ factories, regulations, and profits were controlled.

 Today however, we live inside the world old philosophies dreamed to make.
 Mass industrialization is over.
 It’s time to de-industrialize and free the extras using the tools they worked so hard to create.

-Wonderfully powerful digital tools like iPhones, Tesla Solar Roofs, Lyft, WhatsApp, Kickstarter, YouTube, 23 and Me, Snapmaker, Khan Academy, Basecamp, Nano Membrane Toilets, SquareSpace, Onnit, AirBnB, and Firefox are so incredible versatile, influential, and easy to make that we can customize every person’s toolbox to solve their individual problems.
+Wonderfully powerful digital tools like iPhones, Tesla Solar Roofs, Lyft, WhatsApp, Kickstarter, YouTube, 23 and Me, Snapmaker, Khan Academy, Basecamp, Nano Membrane Toilets, SquareSpace, Onnit, AirBnB, and Firefox are so incredible versatile, influential, and easy to make that we can customize every person’s toolbox to help the people work better at home and at work.
 Thus, we don’t need to fight to control our tools; instead, the fight must be to spread them.
 Sharing doesn’t come naturally to us, however, because we’re used to the rules of old philosophies based on competing over tools.

 Techvolution is a new philosophy about making regular people the hero of their own story.
 It does so by empowering them with new tools—and a new philosophy that dreams of a new and better future.